-If your cancer began somewhere else and then spread to the liver look at our section on secondary liver cancer.
+If your cancer began somewhere else and then spread to the liver, look at our section about secondary liver cancer.

 Hepatocellular carcinoma (HCC)

 Hepatocellular carcinoma is also called hepatoma or HCC.
 It's the most common type of primary liver cancer.
-Because of this, the information in the primary liver cancer section is mostly about hepatocellular cancers.
+Because of this, the information in this primary liver cancer section is mostly about hepatocellular carcinoma.

 This type of liver cancer develops from the main liver cells called hepatocytes.
 It's more common in people with cirrhosis.
-Cirrhosis means scarring of the liver due to previous damage, such as from the hepatitis B or C virus or long term alcohol drinking.
+Cirrhosis means scarring of the liver due to previous damage.
+For example, damage from the hepatitis B or C virus, or long term alcohol drinking.

-Hepatocellular carcinoma is more likely to develop in men than in women and becomes more common as you get older.
+Hepatocellular carcinoma is more likely to develop in men than in women.
+It becomes more common as you get older.

-Fibrolamellar carcinoma is a rare sub type of hepatocellular cancer (HCC).
+Fibrolamellar carcinoma is a rare sub type of cancer.

-Fibrolamellar carcinoma tends to develop in people in their 20’s or 30’s, and it’s not usually linked with cirrhosis or infection with hepatitis B or C.
+Fibrolamellar carcinoma tends to develop in people in their 20’s or 30’s.
+It’s not usually linked with cirrhosis or infection with hepatitis B or C.